Dark (video game): Release

-Dark was officially announced on May 4, 2012.
-A playable version of the game was presented at the 2012 Role Play Convention in Cologne, Germany and the E3 2012.
+Dark was officially announced on 4 May 2012.
+A playable version of the game was presented at the 2012 Role Play Convention in Cologne and the E3 2012.
 The game was released in July 2013.

 Reception

-Dark received "generally unfavorable reviews" on both platforms according to video game review aggregator Metacritic.
-Much of the game's criticism has been aimed at the poor melee combat, camera, script, and lack of interest in the game's protagonist.
+Dark received "generally unfavorable" reviews from critics, according to review aggregator website Metacritic.
+Much of the game's criticism was aimed at the poor melee combat, camera, script, and lack of interest in the game's protagonist.

 In a mixed review, Jon Blythe of Official Xbox Magazine UK stated: "DARK is frustrating, because that initial feeling of being a zippy blur of a vampire in a world of neon-lit night never leaves you.
 It's just swamped in frustrating design decisions, a script that lurches from passable to laughable, weak enemy AI, and a vortex of a lead character who's impossible to like or hate."

 Dan Whitehead of Eurogamer stated that "low-budget games can be delightful and surprising, but only if the core elements work.
 Here, they don't.
 In its best moments, this is only ever a reminder of better games.
-In its worst moments - of which there are far too many - Dark frustrates and irritates as only a clumsy stealth game can."
+In its worst moments – of which there are far too many – Dark frustrates and irritates as only a clumsy stealth game can."

 Michael Engle of The Game Scouts said, "I would rather [insert cliché about how to kill a vampire here] than play this game."

-In the most negative review on the website, Andrew Reiner of Game Informer complained that "I’ve played a lot of bad Xbox 360 games for achievements, but hardly any are as unpolished and poorly executed as Dark.
-It’s easily one of this generation’s worst titles.
+In the most negative review on the website, Andrew Reiner of Game Informer complained that "I've played a lot of bad Xbox 360 games for achievements, but hardly any are as unpolished and poorly executed as Dark.
+It's easily one of this generation's worst titles.
 Even when the stealth is working moderately well, the slow pacing is a killer, and no amount of blood sucking brings satisfaction.
 Most levels were completed through trial and error, failure after failure, and then success coming from exploiting an AI bug or an odd design decision."